learner-Piyush/YouTube_custom_Backend/README.md

 ### HTTP Method <font color = #ffe47e> POST </font>
 Use this request to create a new comment on a video.
+Make sure to provide the content of the comment in the request body.

 ### HTTP Method <font color = #6bdd9a> GET </font>
 Use this request to get all comments on a video.